rachelmoonstar/Auto-eD/paper.md

 for Applied Computational Science at Harvard since Fall 2018.
 In Fall 2019, the course introduced a GUI based on portions of this software to help students with the graph visualization, which received positive feedback from students taking the course.
 This GUI has since been refactored for the web interface, making it more accessible across different operating systems.
-Students in the Fall 2020 class used web application and responses were positive.
+Students in the Fall 2020 class used the web application, and their responses were positive.

 # Learning Objectives
 Upon completion of this unit, students should be able to:

-- Explain why automatic differentiation is a valuable computational tool
+- Explain why automatic differentiation is a valuable computational tool;
-- Decompose a function into a series of elementary operations and write out the associated graph structure
+- Decompose a function into a series of elementary operations and write out the associated graph structure;
-- Perform automatic differentiation for functions of single and multiple variables in the forward and reverse mode
+- Perform automatic differentiation for functions of single and multiple variables in the forward and reverse mode;
-- Start thinking about how to implement the forward mode of automatic differentiation in software
+- Start thinking about how to implement the forward mode of automatic differentiation in software.

 # Acknowledgements